111 B Advanced Syllabus

 Read lab manual and background materials, watch videos, go over pre-lab questions before coming to class, look at the apparatus before your first assigned day.

-Pre-lab before first day with GSI or Prof. Mid-lab sometimes.
+Present the Pre-lab before first day with GSI or Prof. Mid-lab sometimes.

 There are about 20 experiments available for this semester, covering a wide range of fields in Physics, such as atomic physics, condensed-matter physics, optics, nuclear and particle physics.
 Each experiment has instructions accessible via the navigation bar at the top of the web site but refrain from using them as a recipe.
 You will be much better off by understanding what you are doing rather than following instructions.
 You must do four experiments and the exercise on error analysis (the latter in the first week of class) to complete the course requirement.
 One of the four experiments must be Optical Pumping; The other experiments are divided into two groups based on their overall effort.
 Please note also that we will take the level of difficulty of the individual experiment into account when we grade; in particular, we expect you to go into much more detail for the "easy" experiments.